 After the ‘low hanging fruit’, the easiest to find and mine, pricing will be uncompetitive.

 A more realistic scenario than running out, is that as the lost cost to find and extract fossil fuels become exhausted, fossil fuels could just become expensive.
 I expected this to be a realistic possibility, but when I checked the data, there is no evidence to suggest this ‘becomes too expensive’ is a realistic prospect.
-Certainly prices have multiplied by a factor of over 6x since the 1920s, but for comparison, prices for beer have increased add double that rate over the same period from 57c in the 1930s to $6.30 by the year 2000.
-On that basis, it seems more realistic to believe were are about the exhaust our supply of beer than our supply of fossil fuels.
+Certainly prices have multiplied by a factor of over 6x since the 1920s, but for comparison, prices for beer have increased at double that rate over the same period from 57c in the 1930s to $6.30 by the year 2000.
+On that basis, it seems more realistic to believe were are about to exhaust our supply of beer, than our supply of fossil fuels.
 Certainly there have been wild fluctuations in pricing, but these are more related to pricing by cartels and problems with supply due to conflicts than any inherent increase in price.
 Not only will the supply not run out, it will not become radically expensive either.

 The environment would collapse well before we can try to use all fossil fuel.

 Another key reason we cannot exhaust the supply, is that the appetite to continue using fossil fuels will become limited by the impact of using those fuels.
 The graphs of CO2 levels tell a key story, and the link between CO2 levels and temperature has been established and proven to correlate over billions of year, not just the 800,000 years of the graph to the left.

 Consider the data from the Nasa record of CO2 levels, and what would happen if the trend after 1950, were to continue.

 While there can be debate about the consequences in the trend continuing for 10, 20, 30 or even 50 years, it seems inevitable for even the most ‘pro-fossil fuel estimates’ that the consequences within 100 years would bring an end to our current society.